In light of current events, the INGSA2020 Organizing Committee has come to the following decisions:

 Message from the Chief Scientist of Quebec

-In April 2021, I will have the pleasure of hosting the 4th International Conference on Science Advice to Government, INGSA2021 — Evidence in context: expanding the dialogue.
+In August/September 2021, I will have the pleasure of hosting the 4th International Conference on Science Advice to Government, INGSA2021 — Evidence in context: expanding the dialogue.
 The conference, with the support of the Chief Science Advisor of Canada, Mona Nemer, will take place at the Palais des congrès de Montréal, Québec, Canada.

 More than 600 people from around the world will attend this international conference, which will bring together political representatives, diplomats and government science advisors to promote the role of scientific expertise and evidence in informing policy decisions in an increasingly complex world.